websnail/kashflow-for-woocommerce/readme.txt

 == Changelog ==

+= Version 0.0.91 - 20180301 =
+* Forked project to revive code base for use with WooCommerce 3.3.3
+* Initial WC_Order calls updated to ver 3.0 functions instead of earlier direct variable calls which were broken
+* Workaround applied to deal with 2 decimal point limitation for rates on KF invoice lines
+* THIS IS NOT A STABLE VERSION AND IS CURRENTLY UNTESTED

 = Version 0.0.9 - 20140621 =
 * Update - Added support for Coupons by adding a discount line to invoices